seismicmike/MediaTable/README.md

    - Note that the Views MediaTable module does not fully support all of the new features listed above.
 I am making these improvements for use in my own custom module.
 Please inquire Dana Dunmyer (dana.dunmyer@tqi.solutions) if you are interested in them.

 ## Installation
-Download this library and include it in your HTML DOM via a <script></script> tag.
+Download this library and include it in your HTML DOM via a script tag.

 ```
 <script type="text/javascript" src="/path/to/jquery.mediaTable.js"></script>